-Rational Emotive Behavior Therapy (REBT) for Substance Abuse Near Me
+Rational Emotive Behavior Therapy (REBT) for Addiction Treatment

-As with other types of CBT, a cornerstone of REBT is the philosophy that beliefs surrounding an event influence your emotions or feelings, which, in turn, drives the way someone reacts and behaves.1
+However, similar to CBT, REBT’s cornerstone is the philosophy that beliefs surrounding an event influence your emotions or feelings, which, in turn, drives the way someone reacts and behaves.2

-Behavioral therapies are the most commonly used substance use treatment modality.3 Behavioral therapy can be delivered in individual, group, or family therapy settings and help the client to build healthy coping mechanisms, recognize maladaptive thinking and triggers, and maintain sobriety.3
+Behavioral therapies are the most commonly used substance use treatment modality.
+Behavioral therapy can be delivered in individual, group, or family therapy settings and helps the individual build healthy coping mechanisms, recognize maladaptive thinking and triggers, and maintain recovery.3

-Therapists and treatment providers sometimes use REBT to help a variety of mental health conditions, including addiction.4 There are few empirical research studies that specifically address the efficacy of REBT within SUD treatment.5 However, studies have found that participants introduced to one form of REBT, known as rational emotive health therapy (REHT), during alcohol use disorder (AUD) treatment exhibited significant reduction in their alcohol use frequency.
+Treatment providers sometimes use REBT to help a variety of mental health conditions, including addiction.4 There are few empirical research studies that specifically address the efficacy of REBT within substance use disorder (SUD) treatment.5 However, studies have found that participants introduced to one form of REBT, known as rational emotive health therapy (REHT), during alcohol use disorder (AUD) treatment exhibited a significant reduction in their alcohol use frequency.4

 These results were consistent with previous studies, which demonstrate that exposure to the REBT model of treatment resulted in a reduction of psychological and behavioral disruptions.4

-REHT was developed to cater to the needs of people affected by alcohol and addiction.4 REHT was found to help people decrease their thoughts and feelings surrounding alcohol use.4 Within the study, there was evidence that REHT helped participants reduce their alcohol use.4
+REHT was developed to cater to the needs of people affected by alcohol and addiction.
+REHT was found to help people decrease their thoughts and feelings surrounding alcohol use.
+Within the study, there was evidence that REHT helped participants reduce their alcohol use.4

-The focus of REBT on irrational beliefs has been used in substance use treatment.4 In treatment of AUD, the focus of irrational beliefs around one’s drinking behavior are evaluated using REBT.6 More studies on the efficacy of REBT in substance abuse treatment are needed to determine the effectiveness of this therapy model on AUD, substance use disorders (SUDs), and other mental health conditions.
+The focus of REBT on irrational beliefs has been used in substance use treatment.4 In treatment of AUD, the focus of irrational beliefs around one’s drinking behavior is evaluated using REBT.9 More studies on the efficacy of REBT in substance use treatment are needed to determine the effectiveness of this therapy model on AUD, SUDs, and other mental health conditions, though as previously mentioned, there has been evidence to suggest that REBT is effective in the treatment of co-occurring disorders.

-REBT is used to treat or aid in the treatment of mental health concerns associated with irrational beliefs, including.1,5,6
+REBT is used to treat or aid in the treatment of mental health concerns associated with irrational beliefs, including.2,5,9

 - Obsessive-compulsive behavior.